- 9/24/19. Article/link cleanup.

 - Weight: 6 oz.
 (170g)

-We’ll look at what each have, then put it into practice discussing best uses.
+We’ll look at what each has, then put it into practice discussing best uses.

 Outside of that, the only other feature on the DragonFly Red is the LED light-up feature that displays different colors according to source file/sample rate.
 Let’s take a look.